volatilityfoundation/volatility3/doc/source/vol-cli.rst

     Clears out all short-term cached items.

 --cache-path
-    Change the default path ({constants.CACHE_PATH}) used to store the cache.
+    Change the default path used to store the cache.

 --offline
     Do not search online for additional JSON files.
+    Run offline mode (defaults to false) and for remote windows symbol tables, linux/mac banner repositories.

 --single-location SINGLE_LOCATION
     This specifies a URL which will be downloaded if necessary, and built upon by the automagic and, since most plugins require a single memory image, can be considered the input for the program.

---stackers STACKERS

 --single-swap-locations SINGLE_SWAP_LOCATIONS
     A comma-separated list of swap files to be considered as part of the